mshems/CharacterCommand/README.md

-"# CharacterCommand"
+# CharacterCommand

-Command-Line D&D Character Manager.
+### A Command-Line D&D Character Manager.
+---

-Features:
+#### Features:

-Inventory Management
+* Inventory Management

-Equipment
+* Equipment

-Skills
+* Skills

-Spells & Spell Casting
+* Spells & Spell Casting

-Import/Export Characters
+* Import/Export Characters

-...and more!
+---
+#### Overview
+Everything is done by entering certain commands. "stats" displays basic info about your character, "inv" displays your inventory, etc...
+Many commands also have additional arguments.
+For example:
+> inv get item Potion \*3

+This command adds three items named "Potion" to your inventory.

+Entering "help" will display an abbrevieated guide.
+The file COMMANDS.txt contains a full list of commands and their arguments and usages.